-I'm a versatile writer and editor who will only turn down a project if I judge it to be the responsible thing to do.
+I'm a versatile writer and editor who will only turn down a project if I judge it to be the responsible thing to do—if I'm already committed or if I deem myself unqualified.
 I resist specialization, preferring the richness of variety.
-Though I like to bill myself as an editor, I have a great fondness for writing, marketing, and design.
-Branching out into various fields allows me to understand what is involved in every step of the publishing process, which I believe makes me an asset in the inherently collaborative process of book publishing.
-I've worked in literary fiction, young adult fiction,
+Though I bill myself as an editor, I have a great fondness for writing, marketing, and design.
+Dabbling in various fields has given me a clear view of each step of the publishing process, which I believe makes me an asset in this inherently collaborative business.

 I enjoy all aspects of editing.
 The logician in me relishes adhering to a style guide, while the artist in me enjoys nurturing beauty on a line and global level.
 My editorial philosophy is to never get in the author's way.
 Every author writes for a reason, and to interfere with their vision is to take their reason from them.
 My job as an editor is to identify the author's reason for writing and bring it to the fore without imposing my own interests.